Date Published

 b) Recruitment Efforts

-Apart from the double advertising period, ESDC has also listed out the consideration of recruitment efforts done during hiring the foreign workers in Canada.
+Apart from the double advertising period, ESDC has also listed out the consideration of recruitment efforts done during the hiring the foreign workers in Canada.
 With the latest update, employers are also required to demonstrate recruitment efforts to reach and encourage youth to apply for the job.
 According to the ESDC, the demonstration ensures that the youth are provided with every opportunity to obtain employment.

 Although ESDC does not hold any formally published definition for the youth, the department listed under ESDC, “Youth Employment and Skilled Strategy,” targets individuals aged between 15 and 30.